Tim Prater Reporting Back from KCC: January 2026

 Happy New Year!

-I am appalled that Kent County Council's Reform administration has confirmed they plan to sell the Grace Hill Library building rather than pursuing a community scheme to work to bring library services back there.
-The report going to KCC committee next Tuesday https://democracy.kent.gov.uk/ieListDocuments.aspx?CId=831&MId=9744 asks the committee to agree the recommendation to "Confirm that the Council will progress with open market disposal of the Grace Hill building."
+I was appalled that Kent County Council's Reform administration has confirmed they plan to sell the Grace Hill Library building rather than pursuing a community scheme to work to bring library services back there.
+The report went to KCC GET Cabinet Committee on Tuesday 13th January https://democracy.kent.gov.uk/ieListDocuments.aspx?CId=831&MId=9744 and asked the committee to agree the recommendation to “Confirm that the Council will progress with open market disposal of the Grace Hill building.”

 The documents recommending disposal are at https://democracy.kent.gov.uk/mgAi.aspx?ID=69529#mgDocuments

-As a member of that committee I will be asking a LOT of questions on the decision, the process, and the underlying assumptions on Tuesday.
+As a member of that committee I asked a LOT of questions on the decision, the process, and the underlying assumptions on Tuesday.
 There are statements in the report used to make the decision that seem just not to be true.
-Some of my questions include:
+Some of my questions included:

 My understanding from those who have been in the building is that the library is broadly useable at ground floor, right now (good clean and tidy certainly, but safe).
 Why aren’t they?
 What are their costings, and how have they been independently validated?